 Need to know if your residence or business is within an existing APPP zone?
 Want to learn more about the restrictions for each zone?
 Explore the existing APPP zones through our interactive map

-The Portland Bureau of Transportation is launching a new online parking permit system in parts of South Portland (zones F, H, I) and Eastmoreland (zone R).
-The system goes live on November 16, 2020 for the upcoming permit renewal cycle.
-This is a pilot program that the Bureau plans to implement in all parking permit zones over the next two years.
+The Portland Bureau of Transportation launched a new online parking permit system in November 2020, beginning in parts of South and Southwest Portland (zones F, H, I), Eastmoreland (zone R), and Goose Hollow (zone A).
+This is a pilot program the Bureau plans to implement in all parking permit zones over the next two years.

-Zones F, H, I, R: click here for application instructions and to access the online portal
+Zones A, F, H, I, R: click here for application instructions and to access the online portal

 If you currently have a permit and need to renew your permit, you will receive renewal information roughly 45 days before the start of the new permit year (click here for permit details for your zone).
 Contact the APPP Permit Group at 503-823-2777 or email PBOTParkingPermits@portlandoregon.gov if you have questions about your renewal.

 If you need to replace a lost or stolen permit or to change your license plate, click here for application instructions.
 Replacement permits are $15.